datacommonsorg/docsite/api/sheets/index.md

 ## Get started with Data Commons functions

-Here's a quick demo on using several of the Data Commons functions to get data on population data for all counties in the state of California:
+Here's a quick demo on using several of the Data Commons functions to get population data for all counties in the state of California:

 1. Open a new sheet and create 3 column headings: `DCID`, `County name`, and `Population`.
 1. Select cell A2 and enter the following formula to get a list of the DCIDs of all counties in California, whose DCID is `geoId/06`: `=DCPLACESIN("geoId/06", "County")`.
 The column fills with 58 DCIDs.